pinot-contrib/pinot-docs/developers/advanced/null-value-support.md

 # Null value support

-{% hint style="danger" %}
-**Version warning**

-This document describes null handling for Apache Pinot 1.0.0.
-This version includes two important limitations that have been addressed in the next (unreleased) version:
-1. Null handling is not supported in the [multi-stage query engine](../../reference/multi-stage-engine.md).
-2. At ingestion time, null handling is a table-level configuration and does not support column-level configuration.
-{% endhint %}

 For performance reasons, null handling support is disabled by default in Apache Pinot.
 When null support is disabled, all columns are treated as not null.
 Predicates like `IS NOT NULL` evaluates to `true,` and `IS NULL` evaluates to `false`.